-Volunteer spotlight: Rob Cadick
+Volunteer Spotlight: Rob Cadick

 Q: Why did you decide to volunteer with TRIMEDX Foundation?

 A: TRIMEDX Foundation had been sending volunteer technicians to Hospital Sacre Coeur (HSC) for several years before Sister Martha contacted me directly for help with viruses on their computers.
-My first trip was in 2007, and I was tasked to fix computers, add antivirus and make an assessment.
+My first trip in 2007, I was tasked to fix computers, add antivirus and make an assessment.
 During that trip, I updated the computer system with hardware donated by TRIMEDX.
 On each of the next 11 trips, I continued to get donations from TRIMEDX and other IT companies to grow Hospital Sacre Coeur IT systems and devices from floppy disks to an entire fiber network with a 10Mb internet line.

 Q: Who inspires you?

-A: God gave me the ability to do certain things others can’t and the passion for helping others, and I feel called to use those gifts.
+A: God gave me the ability to do certain things others can’t, and the passion for helping others, and I feel called to use those gifts.

 Q: What is something about you (a fun fact) that not many people know?